rbrastad/starter-coreui/README.md

 ## Livereload

-Livereload is by defautl installed int the default page.
+Livereload is by default installed on the default page.
 Changes done to sass or react files will automatically force a refresh on the web page.

 ## Compatibility